-Technically speaking, the park was the one and only embassy of the Asgardians in the entire world, the sole sovereign soil that they maintained outside of the village limits of Tønsberg, Norway.
-Roughly a city block square, it was relatively primitive compared to the parks maintained by Musutafu's city council.
-The grass was a different cultivar from what Izuku was used to seeing around the rest of town, and the flat stretch of ground was primarily broken up by a handful of particularly hardy looking trees that had been transplanted from Norway decades ago and a small golden gazebo just to the left of the park's center point, home to a life sized statute of Thor.
+Technically speaking, the park was the one and only - albeit nontraditional - embassy of the Asgardians in the entire world, the sole sovereign soil that they maintained outside of the village limits of Tønsberg, Norway.
+Exactly one city block square, it was relatively primitive compared to the carefully cultivated parks maintained by Musutafu's city council.
+The grass was a different cultivar from what Izuku was used to seeing around the rest of town, and the flat stretch of ground was primarily broken up by a handful of particularly hardy looking trees that had been transplanted from Norway decades ago.
+The sole structure was a small golden gazebo located just to the left of the park's center point, home to a life sized statute of Thor.
 And then dead center in the middle of the park was a barren crater, the final resting place of Stormbreaker.

 Thanks to his obsessive study of all the heroes fit to print about, both pre-quirk and current, Izuku knew as much about Stormbreaker as probably anyone in Japan who wasn't an Asgardian themselves.
 The second weapon of the original Thor - and the only weapon wielded by his temporary female successor - Stormbreaker had been forged by Eitri the Dwarf to replace Mjölnir after Thor's original hammer had been destroyed in a battle with a villain whose name was never made public.
 Significantly larger than Mjölnir and shaped more like an axe than a hammer, Stormbreaker had a winding, organic-looking handle marred by the blockish Norse runes that had been burnt into the wood.
 At a point in the past, one of the Asgardians who watched over the site had been kind enough to translate them for the rest of the world, seeing no harm in it.

 "Whosoever holds this hammer, if they be worthy, shall possess the power of Thor."